 Comedy actress Colleen Moore was one of the first to chop her hair into a short bob, initially for her role in 1923 film Flaming Youth.
 The film would go on to cement the term “flapper” and push for acceptance of women’s newfound freedom.

 A woman who needs no introduction, though you might not recognise in this picture: Coco Chanel.
 Even in the 1920s, Coco was creating the clothes we still want to wear now—see her two-toned shoes, slouchy knits, strings of pearls and mismatched prints.
 The designer’s look just doesn’t date.

 Greta Garbo’s style saw women everywhere scrambling to re-create her sartorial magic.
 Her popularity as a silent-era actress was so powerful, studio MGM actually delayed introducing sound to their productions.

 Even F. Scott Fitzgerald conceded Joan Crawford’s status as “the best example of the flapper.”
 She was a lover of Art Deco glitz by night and Chanel’s somewhat controversial menswear-inspired shapes by day, and her style was imitated by countless women.

-The most famous '20s girl of them all, Zelda’s wardrobe and extravagant party lifestyle made for a hot topic while her vivacious personality captured the mood of the era.
+The most famous ’20s girl of all was arguably Zelda Fitzgerald.
+Her wardrobe and extravagant party lifestyle made for a hot topic while her vivacious personality captured the mood of the era.